archambaultv/plainledger/README.md

 - *cashflow* : Prints the cash flow report.
 - *balancesheet* : Prints the balance sheet.
 - *incomestatement* : Prints the income statement.
-- *convert* : Convert between the various formats (CSV, Yaml) understood by plainledger.

 ## Multiple currencies and commodities
-Plainledger provides very basic support for working with multiple currencies.
+Plainledger does *not* provide support for working with multiple currencies.
-You can enter transactions with any commodity you like and plainledger will not mix them up.
-For example, earnings in the balance sheet report are computed by commodity.
-But plainledger does not automatically convert amounts in a foreign currency to your local currency or compute realized and unrealized foreign exchange gain.
-Feel free to open an issue if you need such things.
+This is a design choice, it is a [KISS](https://en.wikipedia.org/wiki/KISS_principle) program that aims to be robust and simple to use.
+Plus most people keep our accounting data in our local currency anyway.

 ## ToDo
 - [ ] Improve documentation